8 common mistakes new business owners make – and how to avoid them

 6. Ignoring brand

-Assuming that their product is the be-all and end-all of their small business is another frequent error new proprietors make.
-You need to really think about your company brand, because that’s what forges an emotional connection with your customer and keeps them loyal to you.
+You need to really think about your company brand because that’s what forges an emotional connection with your customers and keeps them loyal to you.

 Things you need to consider when starting out include;